 Immigration to England

-In 1934 Gabor, who was Jewish, left Germany to escape the Hitler regime.
+In 1934, Gabor, who was Jewish, left Germany to escape the Hitler regime.
 He went to the British Thomson-Houston Co.
-Research Laboratory, Rugby, England, first on an inventor's agreement, later as a member of the research staff, and stayed there for 14 years.
-This was a fruitful epoch.
+Research Laboratory, Rugby, England, first on an inventor's agreement, later as a member of the research staff.
+He spent fourteen fruitful years at the laboratory.
 The low-pressure gas discharge lamp with a positive characteristic, which could be operated on the mains like an incandescent lamp, with which he started his work, was not a success, as it had insufficient life, but he was luckier with other inventions, such as a cathode ray tube with a memory, and finally with holography.

 Holography is a photographic technique which creates a three-dimensional image.
 It was born as an attempt to improve the electron microscope.
 It was well known since 1936 that the resolving power of electron microscopes had to stop tantalizingly short of resolving atomic lattices, because the aperture of electron objectives could not be increased beyond a certain limit, owing to the spherical aberration which could not be corrected.
 Gabor considered the possibility of taking first a "bad" picture and correcting it by light-optical means.
 But in an ordinary electron microgram this is not possible, because one-half (the more important half) of the information has dropped out: the phase of the electron waves.
 Gabor thought "of course the phase has dropped out, because there was nothing to compare it with.
 Let us see what happens if we put in a known wave, as a phase standard."
 A little mathematical analysis showed that this would indeed work, one has only to superpose on the "bad" image, which is entirely unlike the true image, a "coherent background", (nowadays called a "reference wave".)
 If now one illuminates the "bad" picture with the coherent background, or a light-optical simulation of it, the true image will come out, because the original wavefront is reconstructed.
 Gabor termed the "bad" image, (which is indeed entirely unlike the object, it rather looks like a collection of fingerprints) a "hologram" (from the Greek holos, "the whole"), because it contained all the information.
 He then verified the theory, in 1948, by light-optical experiments with coherent light.
 These "classic" holograms are now well known, and have been often reproduced.